Introduction to SQL Outer Join

 - Full Outer Join.

-Full Outer Join basically works like a set in mathematics.
+Full Outer Join works like a set in mathematics.
 The following section throws more light on the concept of SQL outer join.

 Syntax